william-parker/william-parker/_posts/2022-04-27-reflection.md

 The very first assignment that we had was the “About Me” blog post.
 Learning how to use GitHub pages will benefit me later on when I make a personal website for potential employers.
 On top of that, learning to markup text helps to learn how read already marked up text.

-My favorite project from this class was the Dracula’s Guest transcription.
+My favorite project from this class was the _Dracula’s Guest_ transcription.
 Although I had never used XML specifically before, I do have experience with HTML.
 The transition is easy to make since they are so similar.
 I did rush through that project and made a couple of careless mistakes, but I had fun with it.

 During the Review Blog portion of the class, I really enjoyed looking through all the projects.
-I struggled a little with my review because I chose a more complicated project (You can read my review here).
+I struggled a little with my review because I chose a more complicated project (you can read my review [here]{https://william-parker.github.io/william-parker/2022/02/06/review-blog.html}).
 However, I chose the project because it was so complex, and the idea was cool.
 It forced me to get creative and provided a challenge.

 A lot of what we worked on this semester was being concise in our writing.
 I have never been accused of not being concise enough.
 In fact, many times I struggle to meet minimum word counts because I am too concise.
 This class has helped me to find that sweet spot between providing too few details and too many.